-During the afternoon, Silver Discoverer will sail along the eastern coast of Sri Lanka and our experts would like you to attend a lecture or seminar or help our naturalists looking for whales, dolphins and seabirds on the way to Trincomalee.
+During the afternoon, Silver Discoverer will sail along the eastern coast of Sri Lanka and our experts would like you to attend a lecture or seminar.
+You can also help our naturalists looking for whales, dolphins and seabirds on the way to Trincomalee.

 Day 11 — Trincomalee, Sri Lanka

-Embark on a full-day excursion to Anuradhapura, the greatest monastic city of ancient Sri Lanka and the island’s first capital.
-It was royal capital for more than 100 Sri Lankan Kings and at its heights was home to thousands of monks from dozens of monasteries.
-One other choice would be to travel to Sigiriya, Asia’s best-preserved city centre dating back to the first millennium known as the Rock Fortress.
-The third option would be a visit to the former capital of the Kingdom of Polonnaruwa, dating back to the 12th century.
-All three sites are UNESCO World Heritage Sites.
+Embark on a full-day excursion to Sigiriya, Asia’s best-preserved city centre dating back to the first millennium known as the Rock Fortress.
+The second option would be a visit to the former capital of the Kingdom of Polonnaruwa, dating back to the 12th century.
+Both sites are UNESCO World Heritage Sites.

 Day 12 — At Sea

 Our final day at sea will give you a chance to attend last presentations or seminars, taste some culinary specialties –perhaps comparing Sri Lankan and Indian food- and edit your many photos before the onboard Photographer/Videographer presents the official Voyage-DVD, highlighting the many interesting objects, animals and sights seen and activities done.

 Day 13 — Chennai, India

 Following breakfast, disembark Silver Discoverer.